Jiangye-Song/are-you-a-good-ai/README.md

 2. Three AI models (answering different questions) suggest words to continue your response
 3. Select words one by one to build your response (up to 12 words)
 4. Watch the loading skeleton while the next word suggestions are generated
-5. Click submit when ready, or let the game end at the word limit
+5. Use the **undo button** (↶) to remove the last word if you make a mistake
+6. When you reach the word limit, you'll see a notification - click **send** to submit
+7. Or click **send** anytime before the limit to submit early
-6. Get scored on how coherent and relevant your response is!
+8. Get scored on how coherent and relevant your response is!
-7. See your "best steps" score showing how often you picked optimal words
+9. See your "best steps" score showing how often you picked optimal words

 ## 🚀 Features

 - **Chat-style UI** - Modern interface similar to ChatGPT/Claude
-- **Hybrid AI approach** - GPT-4o-mini with logprobs for word suggestions, Llama 8B for question generation and scoring
+- **Direct token generation** - GPT-4o-mini with logprobs provides words directly (no Llama completion needed)
-- **Two-step word generation** - First token from GPT-4o-mini, continuation from Llama for natural words
 - **Probability tracking** - Each word choice shows its probability, tracks optimal vs suboptimal selections
+- **Undo functionality** - Remove last word with undo button (↶) to correct mistakes
+- **Smart word limit handling** - Game notifies when limit reached instead of auto-submitting
 - **Best steps metric** - See how many optimal word choices you made (best steps / total steps)
 - **Real-time streaming** - Watch your response build word by word
 - **Loading states** - Skeleton UI shows while generating next word options
 - **AI scoring** - Get feedback on coherence and relevance (boosted by +20 for better experience)
-- **Punctuation enhancement** - Final answer gets natural punctuation added by AI
+- **Punctuation support** - Punctuation tokens allowed as selectable options (skip processing)
 - **Distractor reveal** - See all three questions at the end
 - **Word tracking** - View all unique words generated during the game